ccbaumler/CV-template/README.md

 2. In Github, for a stand-alone, static webpage of your CV/resume `Settings` > `Pages` > `Branch` > `main` > `/docs` > `Save`

+  	a.
+To include this in the description section of the repo:
+	  Select the gear icon in the upper right, under `Website` click and unclick the box for `Use your GitHub Pages website`.
+	  Now add the html file name to the end - `your-name.html` The final link should look something like `https://ccbaumler.github.io/CV-example/your-name.html`

-3. The GitHub actions require permission to push changes to the files.
+4. The GitHub actions require permission to push changes to the files.
 Do so by navigating to:
 `Settings` > `Actions` > `General` > `Workflow permissions` > `Read and write permissions`

 ## What is the motivation of this project?